Organization And Basis Of Financial Statement Presentation (Policy)

 Sep.
 30, 2020

 |Organization And Basis Of Financial Statement Presentation [Abstract]|

-BBX Capital’s principal holdings are BBX Capital Real Estate, BBX Sweet Holdings, and Renin.
+BBX Capital’s principal holdings include BBX Capital Real Estate, BBX Sweet Holdings, and Renin.

 BBX Capital Real Estate

 BBX Capital Real Estate is engaged in the acquisition, development, construction, ownership, financing, and management of real estate and investments in real estate joint ventures, including investments in multifamily rental apartment communities, single-family master-planned for sale housing communities, and commercial properties located primarily in Florida.
 In addition, BBX Capital Real Estate owns a 50% equity interest in The Altman Companies, LLC (the “Altman Companies”), a developer and manager of multifamily rental apartment communities, and manages the legacy assets acquired in connection with the Company’s sale of BankAtlantic in 2012, including portfolios of loans receivable, real estate properties, and judgments against past borrowers.

 BBX Sweet Holdings